THOMASELOVE/431-classes-2023/projB/schedule.md

 ## Thursday 2023-12-14 Presentations

 - All Thursday presentations are via Zoom.
 Zoom information will be made available in December.
+Please join the Zoom 5 minutes before your presentation is scheduled to start.

 Date | Time | Investigator(s) | Group
 ---------: | --------: | :--------------------------------- | :-----: